coiby/WuGroup/bag_of_tasks.md

 ### pw.x run with a different number of pools

-You should make sure ph.x has the same amount of processes per image as pw.x.
+You should make sure `ph.x` has the same amount of processes per image as `pw.x`.
 Otherwise you will have to use `wf_collect=.true.` which will eat a lot of disk space and should be avoided.

 ```
  Error in routine phq_readin (1):